 Week 15 of Pregnancy: You might not yet be feeling it, but your baby is kicking those little legs and flexing those elbows, while — higher up — you may be coping with some dental weirdness.

-Week 16 of Pregnancy: Here’s an eye opener for
+Week 16 of Pregnancy: Here’s an eye opener for you: While you’re packing onthe baby pounds, your baby’s eyesight (and eyelashes!) are developing rapidly.

 Week 17 of Pregnancy: Your baby is practicing sucking and swallowing as she gets ready for the real thing: a breast or bottle!
 As for Mom, you may be warding off some unwanted belly touching.